kobotoolbox/kpi/docs/README.md

 The `@extend_schema_field` decorator allows you to annotate standard `SerializerMethodField` methods in the serializers.
 This allows you to decorate the field directly without having to use the `WithSchemaField` util (see below).
-This allows you to write off any errors regading unknown types that could arise when generating the schema.
+This allows you to write off any errors regarding unknown types that could arise when generating the schema.

 ```python